CONTROLLINO-PLC/CONTROLLINO_Library/README.md

  - Connect USB cable
  - Press Upload button in Arduino IDE
  - Release Reset button when “Compiling sketch ...” message changes to “Uploading”

+ **11. Ethernet issues with PlatformIO **

+Issue: Right now ethernet works for me out of the box in Arduino IDE, but I'd like to use PlatformIO and all my attempts to fix ethernet there have failed.

+*Solution: Update the Arduino Ethernet library in PlatformIO.
+It is necessary to remove the old one and install the latest one (2.0.0 or higher).
+Manually update CONTROLLINO boards pin definition files.
+Override original pins_arduino.h for variant mega.*

+Try following steps:
+ - Remove Arduino Ethernet library from PlatformIO and install the latest one (2.0.0 or higher)
+ - Install the CONTROLLINO library to PlatformIO
+ - (following steps assume that you have installed also the Arduino IDE with CONTROLLINO boards support)
+ - Copy AppData\Local\Arduino15\packages\CONTROLLINO_Boards\hardware\avr\3.0.2\variants\mega\pins_arduino.h to .platformio\packages\framework-arduinoavr\variants\mega\
+ - Copy pins_arduino.h for all CONTROLLINO variants from AppData\Local\Arduino15\packages\CONTROLLINO_Boards\hardware\avr\3.0.2\variants to appropriate folders in .platformio\packages\framework-arduinoavr\variants

+ Then Ethernet and also all other CONTROLLINO examples (like RS485) should work!